The best standard zoom lenses in 2025: fast everyday zooms

 Measuring 155mm in length, this is one of the biggest standard zoom lenses on the market, and it weighs over a kilogram.
 You’d be forgiven for assuming it had an internal zoom, but it extends even further at both ends of the zoom range.

-Completely redesigned a few years ago, this latest edition adds 4-stop stabilization whereas the previous incarnation had none.
+Completely redesigned a few years ago, this edition adds 4-stop stabilization whereas the previous incarnation had none.
 It also gains a new optical design, incorporating four ED elements, an HRI (High Refractive Index) element, Nano Crystal Coat, plus fluorine coatings on the front and rear elements of the lens.
 The 9-blade diaphragm is also upgraded with electromagnetic control.

-Nikon AF-S 24-70mm f/2.8E ED VR full review
+Read our full Nikon AF-S 24-70mm f/2.8E ED VR review

 Sony standard zooms